 Previously, it was necessary to go to the post office, complete a rather tedious form and then wait ten days to receive the IRD by mail and SMS.
 You can apply online at the official website ird.govt.nz/managing-my-tax/ird-numbers

 - Your passport number.

 - Your New Zealand immigration application number (different from your visa number).
-This number was emailed to you when your PVT application was approved.
+This number was emailed to you when your WHV application was approved.

 - The tax number of your country of origin

 - Proof of opening a functional bank account in NZ (statement of account, certificate of your bank).

 The online application is very simple and only takes about fifteen minutes.
 Once your IRD request has been accepted, you will receive your IRD within a few days, either by post or by SMS (you can choose the option that suits you best during the online process).

 This number is to keep preciously, since it will be asked by your future employers.
 It is, however, possible to work without an IRD, as long as you have made the process.

 A long and detailed CV is highly appreciated in New Zealand.
 Do not hesitate to explain in detail what each professional experience has brought you and the skills you developed during your time of employment.

 To get an idea, here is the order in which a New Zealand CV should be written:

 - A header with your details such as your full name, email address and contact phone number.
 There is no need to talk about your age or your visa, this could work against you.